lluchkaa/lluchkaa/README.md

 ## I'm a Developer!!

 - 🔭 I’m currently working on `React` + `Node.js` project
-- 🌱 I’m currently learning Go and Rust
+- 🌱 I’m currently learning Go and OCaml
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects

 ### Connect with me: